Kaltura in a snapshot

 - Editing Caption Files in Kaltura

-- Editing Video Files in Kaltura
+- Editing Video Files with Kaltura’s Built-in Editor

 - Adding Chapters and Slides Using ‘Timeline’